mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

-The class **PrintEntityResearchResults** takes results from multiple DBPedia queries, formats the results, and displays them.
+The class **PrintEntityResearchResults** in the next listing takes results from multiple DBPedia queries, formats the results, and displays them.
 The class constructor has no use except for the side effect of displaying results to a user.
 The constructor requires the arguments:

 - Sparql endpoint - we will look at the definition of class **Sparql** in the next section.
 - List<EntityAndDescription> people - a list of person names and URIs.